 The first summer home built on the shores of Lake Como in the 16th century, Villa d’Este is not only the best property in the region, but one of the most indulgent waterfront destinations in all of Europe.
 Lounging at the pool, a sparkling hub overlooking the water, is the main pastime here.

 Opened in 2019 in a gleaming new Kowloon tower that offers views of Hong Kong island and the harbor, Rosewood is a destination hotel in its own right.
-Stop number one when here: the infinity pool on the seventh floor.
+Stop No. 1 when here: the infinity pool on the seventh floor.
 The pool deck’s open design makes guests feel like they’re hovering over the harbor below.

 The heated saltwater pool is the social epicenter of Splendido, a chic retreat that fully embraces the classic glamour of the Italian Riviera.
 Guests wading into its aquamarine waters or relaxing on its white loungers have postcard-perfect views over the yacht-filled harbor of Portofino.

-In one of the warmest—and most scenic—corners of Bhutan, Six Senses Punakha has a crescent shaped outdoor swimming pool that makes an ideal gathering spot after a day of hiking.
-Its crescent shape mimics that of the region’s rice paddy terraces, which cling to the Himalayan mountainsides.
+In one of the warmest—and most scenic—corners of Bhutan, Six Senses Punakha has a crescent-shaped outdoor swimming pool that makes an ideal gathering spot after a day of hiking.
+Its shape also mimics the region’s rice paddy terraces, which cling to the Himalayan mountain sides.

 From its perch on a high ridge, Amangani’s 114-foot pool has 180-degree views over the Snake River Valley.
-It’s heated to perfect temperatures year-round, making it just as popular in the snowy winters as it is during the summer.
+It is heated to perfect temperatures year-round, making it just as popular in the snowy winters as it is during the summer.